 We are Black (magic) women.
 Us, who can have a conversation with just the word “girl.”
 Us, who affirm each other with nothing but approving nods when we cross paths.
 We all we got.
 Soulmates with coiled hair that weaves through the sky and full lips swollen with words of knowledge, ache, desire.

 We are constantly asked to chose.
 Black liberation OR Feminism?
 “Class” OR promiscuity/objectification?
 Black women are the mules of the world (word to Zora) because the world refuses to allow us to define ourselves or listen when we proclaim who we are.
 This is particularly true of Black American women.
 We live in the country of our captors.
 We’re directly descended from ancestors of the African diaspora who built this country sans free will.
+We can be Black nationalists, activists, and tenuously patriotic at the same damn time.
 Our existence is a balancing act.

 AMERICAN WOMAN will pushback against the archetype of the American Woman--the white, thin, privileged one whose roads are gilded in gold.
 The one you see when you google “american woman” or “beautiful woman.”
 Non-Black women are celebrated for adopting style and characteristics Black women get shamed for, i.e. brightly colored hair, acrylic fingernails, big lips, big asses.
 All of the participants in the AMERICAN WOMAN project will be Black American women, but that the project is not called BLACK AMERICAN WOMAN is intentional.
 This is a recasting of the mold that’s been lazily accepted.
 We’re not to be invisible, silent, or othered any longer.
 We’re not an insignificant monolith, we’re a resilient, powerful myriad.